 The Commissioner is liable for goods and services tax (GST).
 GST collections and payments are carried out by the Attorney-General's Department (AGD) on behalf of the AIF.
 GST in relation to the AIF is reported in the AGD Controlled Financial Statements.

-Income, expenses, assets, receivables and liabilities are recognised net of the amount of GST.
+Income, expenses and assets are recognised net of the amount of GST.